 Think: If there are 800 employees on your production, 800 I-9s will need to be verified.

-How to grant Verify I-9 Permission to an employee:
+How to grant Verify I-9 Permission to a project team member:

 NOTE: Permissions can be set initially on an Employee Invite and can be adjusted at any time.